List of BanG Dream! characters: Hagumi Kitazawa

 Hagumi Kitazawa (北沢 はぐみ, Kitazawa Hagumi) is the bassist of the band and a third-year student at Hanasakigawa.
 Her family owns a meat shop, whose croquettes are a bit famous in town.
 An animated and happy girl with a genuine heart, who loves to call people names.
 She is Kasumi's classmate and childhood friend.
 Her lightning-fast reflexes make her an ace at softball and she is the captain of her high school team.

-She joins Hello, Happy World! after meeting Kokoro and the others in the shopping district.
-Although she was not familiar with the bass prior to the band, her older brother taught her how to play the guitar, easing the transition to the new instrument.
-Hagumi helps the band through its first activity when the five try to cheer up her softball teammate Akari, who had suffered an injury in an accident.

 Hagumi is voiced by Yu-ri Yoshida, while her dub counterpart is voiced by Elizabeth Byrd.

 Kanon Matsubara

 Kanon Matsubara (松原 花音, Matsubara Kanon) is the drummer of the band, a first-year literature student at Keiho, and employee at the fast food restaurant with Aya.
 Like Rimi, she is a shy and timid, yet clumsy girl who tends to get caught up in matters she was never a part of; when overwhelmed, she has a tendency to say "fuee".
 However, she also tries her best to keep the band's antics down a notch.
 Kanon has no sense of direction, though she can easily find coffee shops by their smell.
 She is nicknamed "Kano-chan-senpai" by Hagumi, and is close friends and college roommates with Chisato.
 At Hanasakigawa, she was part of their Tea Ceremony Club.

-She is the first to join Hello, Happy World! when Kokoro encounters her as she is trying to find the music store to sell her drums; Kokoro then drags her into a street performance before enlisting her into the band.
-Although Kanon is often forced into the band's shenanigans against her will, she has shown competence in managing such situations such as leading the five during their island quest.
-Kanon also credits the band with helping her open up and becoming more social "with the power of a smile."

 Moe Toyota portrays Kanon.
 Toyota co-hosts HaroHapi CiRCLE Broadcast with Itō.
 Christie Guidry plays Kanon in the dub.